 Has a safe maximum number of people been calculated that ensures 2 metre distancing is feasible on the premises?

-Is there a control mechanism in place to ensure that the safe maximum is not exceeded?
+Is there a control mechanism in place to ensure that a safe maximum is not exceeded?

 Is there a need to routinely limit the number of people on the premises?